Selected by Terrance Hayes

 for the Brittingham Prize in Poetry

-Greg Wrenn’s debut collection opens with a long poem in which a man undergoes surgery to become a centaur.
+A man undergoes surgery to become a centaur in Greg Wrenn’s award-winning debut collection.
 Other poems speak in voices as varied as those of Robert Mapplethorpe, Hercules, Cindy Sherman, and a Wise Man at the birth of Jesus.
 Centaur skitters along the blurred lines between compulsivity and following one’s heart, stasis and self-realization, human and animal.
 Here, suffering and transcendence are restlessly conjoined.

 “Water is appropriately the last word in a book as paradoxically elusive and clear as the humid air between lovers, the ‘murky stream,’ the ‘flooded meadow,’ ‘the clear winter sea.’
 The magic here, like the best magic, transforms with each encounter.
 Fluid, tempered, atmospheric: Centaur is a beautiful, encompassing debut.”